ydumburs/opentok-video-api-postman-collection/README.md

 # How the pre-request script works
 Video API REST methods must be authenticated using a custom HTTP header `X-OPENTOK-AUTH` along with a JWT token.
-The JWT token claims will be like this for most of methods:
+The JWT token claims will be like this for most of the methods:

     {
         "iss": "YOUR_PROJECT_API_KEY",